HyperFoundry/obsidian-library/README.md

 ## Description
 This script allows you to easily add a book note with a wide range of metadata fields to your Obsidian vault using [Quickadd plugin](https://github.com/chhoumann/quickadd) by @chhoumann.

-To gather book information, the script queries Google Books API (no API key needed!) and scrapes the Goodreads website for metadata related to your book.
+The script queries the [Google Books API](https://developers.google.com/books/) (no API key needed!) and scrapes the Goodreads website for metadata related to your book.

 ---
 ## Disclaimer
-The script is inspired by and based on [QuickAdd - Movie And Series Script](https://github.com/chhoumann/quickadd/blob/master/docs/Examples/Macro_MovieAndSeriesScript.md) by @chhoumann and the [QuickAdd - Books Script](https://github.com/Elaws/script_googleBooks_quickAdd) by @Elaws
+The script is inspired by [QuickAdd - Movie And Series Script](https://github.com/chhoumann/quickadd/blob/master/docs/Examples/Macro_MovieAndSeriesScript.md) by @chhoumann and the [QuickAdd - Books Script](https://github.com/Elaws/script_googleBooks_quickAdd) by @Elaws

-I am new to programming, and I welcome any and all feedback.
+I am new to programming.
+I welcome any and all feedback.
+I am not responsible for any damage caused by the use of this script.
 I have commented the script thoroughly to help others understand it.
-I am not responsible for any damage caused by the use of this script.

 **Please never run a script that you don't understand.
 Remember to make regular backups of your Obsidian's vault!**

 ---
 ## Installation
-Requirements:
+**Requirements:**
 - the latest version of [QuickAdd](https://github.com/chhoumann/quickadd) for Obsidian (v.
 0.5.5)

 1. Save the [script](https://github.com/HyperFoundry/obsidian-library/blob/main/books.js) to your vault.
 Make sure it is saved as a JavaScript file, meaning that it has the `.js` at the end